Impound & Suspension Information

 Vehicles may be released from impound 24 hours a day, 7 days a week.
 If you wish to release your vehicle from impound on a weekday between 8:00 am and 4:30 pm, you must do so at the Transportation and Parking Services Customer Relations Office, located at 1273 Gale Lemerand Drive (just north of Mowry Road at the front of Parking Garage 13).
 If you wish to release your vehicle from impound at any other time, you must do so at the University of Florida Police Department (352) 392-1111).

-Regardless of which location you release your vehicle from, all delinquent citations must be paid in full, along with an impound fee of $50, in order for the impounded vehicle to be released.
+Regardless of which location you release your vehicle from, all delinquent citations must be paid in full, along with a boot fee of $100 or a towing fee of $125, for the impounded vehicle to be released.

 Vehicle impoundment may also result if: